oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 ## **Pre-reqs for Jenkins Configuration**
 * The configurations are done when you execute createTenancyConfig.py.
 Please validate them:
-  - jenkins.properties file should have been created under /cd3user/tenancies/jenkins_home  as per input parameters in tenancyConfig.properties<br>
+  - jenkins.properties file is created under _/cd3user/tenancies/jenkins\_home_  as per input parameters in tenancyConfig.properties<br>
-  - An Object Storage bucket should have been created in OCI in the specified compartment to manage tfstate remotely. <br>
+  - An Object Storage bucket is created in OCI in the specified compartment to manage tfstate remotely. <br>
-  - Customer Secret Key should have been configured for the user for S3 credentials of the bucket. <br>
+  - Customer Secret Key is configured for the user for S3 credentials of the bucket. <br>
-  - A DevOps Project, Repo and Topic should have been created in OCI in the specified compartment to store terraform_files. <br>
+  - A DevOps Project, Repo and Topic are created in OCI in the specified compartment to store terraform_files. <br>

 ## **Bootstrapping of Jenkins in the toolkit**